a9b3/kubernetes-coreos/readme.md

 vagrant ssh core-01
 ```

-Inside the CoreOS machine you can run a few commands to get familiar.
+Inside the CoreOS machine you can run a few commands to explore what it's doing.

 ```sh
 fleetctl list-machines